raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 2. We move the search pointer one node forward;
 3. We double the counter's inital value: Since we started with 2, it now becomes 4.
 The next time it would become 8, the time after 16, and so forth.

+Here's what we have after bringing the base pointer up, advancing teh search pointer, and doubling its initial value:

 <div class="mermaid">
   graph LR